ui-schema/ui-schema/packages/docs/src/content/docs/widgets/Table.md

 > Not intended for 1000s of entries, just a few hundred - depending on used schemas & plugins

 Special `Table` component for complex, always validated, lists.
 Using custom widgets without labels.
 Hidden rows from pagination are still validated, using `isVirtual` prop.

+> see the [table base components](https://ui-schema.bemit.codes/docs/ds-material/Table) for further customization

 **Supports extra keywords:**